 17. Encourages States to provide technical support and capacity-building through international cooperation to countries that develop and implement policies, plans, laws and services that promote and protect the human rights of persons with psychosocial disabilities and current or potential users of mental health services, in accordance with the present resolution, in consultation with, and with the consent of, the countries concerned;

-18. Requests the High Commissioner to organize in 2027, and no later than the eightieth session of the World Health Assembly, a one-day consultation accessible to persons with disabilities and open to the participation of States and all other stakeholders, including relevant United Nations bodies, agencies, funds and programmes, in particular the WHO, the special procedures of the Human Rights Council, the treaty bodies, national human rights institutions, national preventive mechanisms and civil society, on tailored, rights-based, person-centred and recovery-oriented public policies, programmes and strategies across government sectors to protect and promote mental health and well-being, including long-term strategic recommendations for deinstitutionalization, community inclusion and ending coercive practices, informed by lived experiences and robust data collection within mental health systems, for the realization of the human rights of persons with psychosocial disabilities and current or potential users of mental health services;
+18. Requests the High Commissioner to organize in 2027, and no later than the eightieth session of the World Health Assembly, a one-day consultation accessible to persons with disabilities and open to the participation of States and all other stakeholders, including relevant United Nations bodies, agencies, funds and programmes, in particular the WHO, the special procedures of the Human Rights Council, the treaty bodies, national human rights institutions, national preventive mechanisms and civil society, on tailored, person-centred and recovery-oriented public policies, programmes and strategies across government sectors to protect and promote mental health and well-being, including long-term strategic recommendations for deinstitutionalization, community inclusion and ending coercive practices, informed by lived experiences and robust data collection within mental health systems, for the realization of the human rights of persons with psychosocial disabilities and current or potential users of mental health services;

 19. Requests the High Commissioner to invite persons with psychosocial disabilities and current or potential users of mental health services, persons with lived experience and their organizations from all regions, and to ensure their active participation in the consultation, mindful of the central role they play and their historical exclusion from decision-making processes;